Last Updated on

 A quick check into your website then reveals then reveals the worst possible horror.
 You notice that it keeps going offline intermittently- subsequently triggering errors on pretty much all the pages.

 In case you’re wondering, yes- that’s possible even on Magento-based sites.
-And that’s despite the fact that it’s, admittedly, a robust ecommerce platform that’s capable of supporting all types of businesses with superior ecommerce functionalities.
+And that’s despite the fact that it’s, admittedly, a robust ecommerce platform that’s capable of supporting all types of businesses with superior e-commerce sites functionality.

 But, let’s face it.
 Magento is no ordinary system.
 It’s more like a dependent beast that can only perform well within a favorable ecosystem.
 In other words- for you to holistically capitalize on its provisions, you have to leverage a solid Magento host.